ANDREA GUZMÁN, ED.D.

 Dr. Muñiz joined the UCF community in 2008 as a doctoral student and has since worked in the College of Undergraduate Studies, College of Graduate Studies and the division of Student Development and Enrollment Services.
-She joined the Office of Diversity and Inclusion in 2017 as Assistant Director of Hispanic Initiatives and Professional development, chairing UCF’s HSI Task Force in preparation for HSI designation, launching UCF’s Vamos Knights brand, and assuming signatory responsibility for HSI verification requests.
+She joined the Ginsburg Center for Inclusion and Community Engagement Office of Diversity Education and Training in 2017 as Assistant Director of Hispanic Initiatives and Professional development, chairing UCF’s HSI Task Force in preparation for HSI designation, launching UCF’s Vamos Knights brand, and assuming signatory responsibility for HSI verification requests.

 Dr. Muñiz is the founding President of the Latino Faculty and Staff Association (LaFaSA) at UCF, having served from 2015 – 2021, and launched the CREAR Futuros Mentoring Program, and UCF’s Latino/a/x Graduation Celebration – Nuestra Graduación.